-Every speech, occupational and physical therapist who treats private pay clients needs to make a very important decision:
+Every speech therapy private practice owner needs to make a very important decision:

-how much to charge for private pay services.
+how much to charge for private speech therapy services.

 1.)
 You know nothing about their level of experience.